Genera1Developer/Project-Auto/CONTRIBUTING.md

    cd <repository_name>

-4. **Create a Virtual Environment:** Create a virtual environment to isolate the project dependencies.
+4. **Create and Activate a Virtual Environment:** Create a virtual environment to isolate the project dependencies.
 Using virtual environments like `venv`, `poetry`, or `pipenv` is highly recommended.
 These tools simplify dependency resolution and environment management.
 Choose **one** of the following methods:

    * **Using `venv`:**